First There Was Third Door From The Left

 Then There Was LivingWithanAngel

 Why did I start recording again after almost exactly 10 years?
-Well, the timing was co-incidence; I missed recording, and at the time had some spare moments, so I obtained appropriate software, and used my imac [since replaced] to create some tracks.
-Digitally recorded, these songs brought new quality and precision to my music, as well as giving me the opportunity to "virtually" use almost any instrument I wanted.
+Well, the timing was coincidence; I missed recording, and at the time had some spare moments, so I obtained appropriate software, and used my imac [since replaced with a MacPro and now another iMac, they're such amazing machines!] to create some tracks.
+Digitally recorded, these songs brought new quality and precision to my music, as well as giving me the opportunity to "virtually" use almost any instrument I wanted ( I still miss my old bass though!).

 The new songs have a lighter feel to them than my old musical style, although there are still the same influences that I think can be heard.
 My new found happiness shows in the songs, and I think the blend of old and new works well.